Mati20041/scoreboard/README.md

 6. Finished matches are flagged
 7. Team is distinguishable by its name = for simplicity of code
 8. Team cannot play with itself
-9. Score cannot be negative?
+9. Score cannot be negative